 This article describes the Script Validation component of advanced screenshot verification.
 This feature is only available on Datto appliances running Ubuntu 16.04.

 Datto appliances leverage a new screenshot verification engine.
 This new architecture is faster, more accurate, and less resource-intensive than the first generation of screenshot verification.
 It also includes the ability to perform additional validations during the screenshot process to further help in verifying backup integrity.

 Advanced Screenshot Verification introduces Script Validation, which allows the appliance to execute scripts upon screenshot verification.
 As an example, a SQL database could be checked to validate that a given table returns the correct number of rows, or an Exchange server could be checked to validate it can connect to Active Directory.
-Several example scripts are available for you to download from the Datto Downloads page; you can also develop your own scripts.
+Several example PowerShell scripts for Windows are available for you to download from the Datto Downloads page; you can also develop your own scripts.

 You can configure backup verification scripting by navigating to the Protect → Configure Agent Settings → Verification → Backup Verification section of the Datto appliance GUI.
 Use the Upload Scripts button to add the scripts to the protected agent's profile, as shown in Figure 1.
 Upload the scripts in the order in which they need to run.
 The scripts will run during the agent's scheduled screenshot verification window.

 There are three script verification templates available for download at http://download.datto.com/#scripts, which you can use to create your own scripts.
 They are:

 - Check Database: Validates that a designated table in a database returns a specified number of rows.

 - Check Web App: Validates that a web application is running, and returns the app homepage.